backend-development/backend-development-textbook/source/rest-api.md

 - the GET and HEAD methods should take no other action than retrieval.
 These methods ought to be considered **safe**.
 - The methods GET, HEAD, PUT and DELETE are idempotent: repeating the request will not change the end result (aside from error or expiration issues)

-The definition of the [Methods](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) in HTTP1.0 is just a short read, and worth its while!
+The definition of the [Methods](https://www.rfc-editor.org/rfc/rfc9110.html#methods) in HTTP is a quick read, and well worth it!

 References for status codes:

 - [Status codes](https://httpstatuses.com/422)
 - [Status cats](https://http.cat/)

-When buidling a REST API, the HTTP Protocol already defines a lot about that API.
+When building a REST API, the HTTP Protocol already defines a lot about that API.
 There is no need to come up with a way to delete a resource, or to indicate failure.
 HTTP already offers the DELETE method and status codes that indicate errors.